 (Phys.org) —Interest in oxide-based semiconductor electronics has exploded in recent years, fueled largely by the ability to grow atomically precise layers of various oxide materials.
 One of the most important materials in this burgeoning field is strontium titanate (SrTiO3), a nominally nonmagnetic wide-bandgap semiconductor, and researchers at Los Alamos National Laboratory have found a way to magnetize this material using light, an effect that persists for hours at a time.

 "One doesn't normally think of this material as being able to support magnetism.
 It's supposed to be useful – but magnetically uninteresting – stuff.
-So when we started shining on it and saw what appeared to be extremely long-lived magnetic signals – that persisted for hours even after we turned the light off – it came as quite a surprise," said Scott Crooker, lead scientist on the project at Los Alamos.
+So when we started shining light on it and saw what appeared to be extremely long-lived magnetic signals – that persisted for hours even after we turned the light off – it came as quite a surprise," said Scott Crooker, lead scientist on the project at Los Alamos.

 "There've been tantalizing hints in recent years that there might be more to SrTiO3 than originally thought.
 When layered with other 'nominally non-magnetic' oxides, a handful of recent experiments around the world have shown not only superconductivity but also an unexpected magnetism.
 So that piqued our interest in this material," Crooker said.

-"This is really something completely new in like these - the ability to write permanent magnetic patterns into an otherwise non-magnetic material.
+"This is really something completely new in oxide materials like these - the ability to write permanent magnetic patterns into an otherwise non-magnetic material.
 The challenge will be to properly understand how and why this works, and to increase the temperature at which it can be done.
 The exciting possibility is to potentially use this to store data in some way," said collaborator Chris Leighton of the University of Minnesota.

 In a paper published this week in Nature Materials, Crooker and collaborators illustrated a new aspect to the nature of magnetism in strontium titanate, reporting the observation of an optically induced and persistent magnetization in crystals of SrTiO3 when they are slightly oxygen-deficient.